chao-ji/tf-transformer/README.md

 ## Data Preparation

-The training corpus should be in the form of a list of text file(s) in source language, paired with a list of text file(s) in target language, where in each file the sequences are separated by `\n`s:
+The training corpus should be in the form of a list of text file(s) in source language, paired with a list of text file(s) in target language, where the lines (i.e. sentences) in source language text files have one-to-one correspondence to lines in target language text files

 ```
 source_file_1.txt   target_file_1.txt